Date of Diagnosis: March 2017

 Two weeks later my pathology came back as Low Grade Serous Ovarian Cancer – 2B.
 B because it had been spread throughout my stomach fluid after the surgeon burst it.
 2 because it had grown on the surface of my abdomen wall and organs.
 If it had been caught at stage one my future would have been entirely different.
 However, among women with this cancer my story is sadly far from unique.

-How your donations would impact me: There has been dramatic progress in the survival of other cancers in recent years including acute lymphoblastic leukaemia and mantle cell lymphoma.
-Many people who just five years ago were incurable are now cancer free with normal life expectancies.
-And in my lifetime the survival of breast cancer has almost doubled.
+How your donations would impact me: There has been dramatic progress in the survival of other cancers in recent years because of research.
+In my lifetime the survival of breast cancer has almost doubled.

 I have met some incredible doctors and researchers who truely believe it is within their ability to find a cure but without the help of people like yourself, their work won’t be funded.
 In practical terms your donations will give my doctors better knowledge to treat me, and medications that otherwise might not be available.